-(1) "Discipline" includes:

-- (a) imposed discipline; and - (b) self-discipline. - (2) "Disruptive student behavior" includes: - (a) the grounds for suspension or expulsion described in Section 53G-8-205; and - (b) the conduct described in Subsection 53G-8-209(2)(b). - (3) "Electronic cigarette product" has the same meaning as that term is defined in Section 76-10-101. - (4)(a) "Emergency safety intervention" or "ESI" means the use of seclusionary time out or physical restraint when a student presents an immediate danger to self or others. - (b) An "emergency safety intervention" is not for disciplinary purposes. - (5) "Emergency safety intervention committee" or "ESI Committee" means an emergency safety intervention committee described in Section R277-609-7. - (6) "Evidence-based" means the same as defined in Section 53G-8-211. - (7) "Functional Behavior Assessment" or "FBA" means a systematic process of identifying problem behaviors and the events that reliably predict occurrence and non-occurrence of those behaviors and maintain the behaviors across time. - (8) "Immediate danger" means the imminent danger of physical violence or aggression towards self or others, which is likely to cause serious physical harm. - (9) "Imposed discipline" means a code of conduct prescribed for the highest welfare of the individual and of the society in which the individual lives. - (10) "LEA" includes, for purposes of this rule, the Utah Schools for the Deaf and the Blind. - (11) "Physical restraint" has the same meaning as the defined in Section 53G-8-301. - (12) "Plan" means an LEA and school-wide written model for prevention and intervention addressing:
+(2) "Disruptive student behavior" includes:

+(a) the grounds for suspension or expulsion described in Section 53G-8-205; and

+(b) the conduct described in Subsection 53G-8-209(2)(b).

+(3) "Electronic cigarette product" has the same meaning as that term is defined in Section 76-10-101.

+(4)(a) "Emergency safety intervention" or "ESI" means the use of seclusionary time out or physical restraint when a student presents an immediate danger to self or others.

+(b) An "emergency safety intervention" is not for disciplinary purposes.

+(5) "Emergency safety intervention committee" or "ESI Committee" means an emergency safety intervention committee described in Section R277-609-7.

+(6) "Evidence-based" means the same as defined in Section 53G-8-211.

+(7) "Functional Behavior Assessment" or "FBA" means a systematic process of identifying problem behaviors and the events that reliably predict occurrence and non-occurrence of those behaviors and maintain the behaviors across time.

+(8) "Harassment and discrimination free learning" means a learning environment in which a student is treated fairly regardless of the student's characteristics including race, color, religion or sex, and in which a student's ability to participate in or benefit from the services, activities, or opportunities offered is not limited or interfered with by conduct that is physically threatening, harmful, or humiliating.

+(9) "Immediate danger" means the imminent danger of physical violence or aggression towards self or others, which is likely to cause serious physical harm.

+(10) "Imposed discipline" means a code of conduct prescribed for the highest welfare of the individual and of the society in which the individual lives.

+(11) "LEA" includes, for purposes of this rule, the Utah Schools for the Deaf and the Blind.

+(12) "Physical restraint" has the same meaning as the defined in Section 53G-8-301.
+(13) "Plan" means an LEA and school-wide written model for prevention and intervention addressing:

-(a) student behavior management;[,]
+(a) student behavior management;

-(b) restorative practices;[,]
+(b) restorative practices;